Mount Pleasant, South Carolina: Riverside

 West of Scanlonville is Riverside.
 During the Jim Crow years of much of the 20th century, this was known as the largest and oldest of five "black beaches" in Charleston County.
 It was established when public facilities were segregated under state law.
 Riverside officially opened in 1930 and featured a dance pavilion, athletics field, bathhouse, playground, and a boardwalk along the Wando River.
 Riverside Pavilion was the only venue where black city residents could see African-American musical legends such as Duke Ellington, Count Basie, Louis Armstrong, B.B.
 King, and Ivory Joe Hunter, who also performed in whites-only venues.
 Music performances at the Pavilion spawned juke joints, or night clubs, in Scanlonville and eventually a hotel called White's Paradise.
 James Brown was known to have frequented this hotel.

 After the original park owner died in 1975, operations of the Riverside property were taken over by Charleston County.
 It eventually sold the property to a real estate company, which developed this area as a private gated community.
 Public access to the waterfront ended.

 Hurricane Hugo and growth that followed

 On September 21, 1989, Mount Pleasant was hit by Hurricane Hugo, a Category Four hurricane.
 While the town was spared from the worst of the storm (Category 4 conditions were suffered by areas further north of the city), the town and its neighboring barrier islands still had severe damage.
 Children who lived through the storm were featured in an early episode of Nickelodeon's Nick News, along with children who lived through Hurricane Andrew.

 Development continued.
-A year after the storm, more people moved to the area, and the town had its largest growth spurt.
+A year after the storm, more people moved to the area, and the town had its most significant growth spurt.
 It increased from a population of roughly 23,000 in 1990 to one of roughly 47,000 in 2000.